pauljoohyunkim/aes128/README.md

 **Note that they are both natively for Linux.**

 Also note that x86 assembly implementation does not compile in an ARM environment.
 (One might need to port that somehow.)
+Also, **This implementation was written without a regard for optimization.** This issue might be resolved later.

 ### Compiling & Porting